minprog/progik-old/20 Labs/30 Lab 3/20 Part 2.md

         """
         return 3*x

+## Testing your own functions

+You can test your own functions using the test code from part 1.
+Use the command:

+    python check hw3pr2

+Make sure the `check` folder and your `hw3pr2` are in the same folder.
+If your code correctly contains the example above, you should see the following output:

+    :) correct outputs for the function dbl()
+    :( correct outputs for the function sq()
+    :( correct outputs for the function interp()
+    :( correct outputs for the function checkends()
+    :( correct outputs for the function flipside()
+    :( correct outputs for the function convertFromSeconds() :( correct outputs for the function front3()

 ## The functions to write...

 **1.** Write `sq(x)`, which takes in a number named `x` as input.
 Then, `sq` should output the square of its input.